colbycade/family-task-manager/README.md

 ---
 # Deliverables
-This project was done in several stages as part of the CS260 Web Programming class at BYU
+This project was completed in several stages as part of the CS260 Web Programming class at Brigham Young University

 ## Specification Deliverable
 ### Elevator pitch